glenl/gearbox-docs/docs/working-notes.rst

    :align: center
    :width: 800

-   Geometry nodes for calculating the module from a target diamter.
+   Geometry nodes for calculating the module from a target diameter.

 Remember that the very first step to working with these nodes is to set the Scene Properties to the proper Units.
 Refer to the